~ The Ebenezer Foundry of

 1843 saw Watkins involved in a new Chartist magazine.
 While Mrs Elliott enjoyed the first issue, the bard disapproved of the content & urged Watkins to withdraw from the magazine being worried that Watkins might lose money on the venture.

-Elliott often told the younger man never to marry.
-If he felt compelled to
+see that Elliott often told the younger man never to marry.
+If he felt

-henceforth he would call his future son-in-law by his Christian name.
-The
+would call his future son-in-law by his Christian name.
+The wedding was

 urging him to come up from